webforj/webforj-documentation/docs/components/fields/password-field.md

 <ParentLink parent="Field" />

-The `PasswordField` component empowers users to enter their passwords confidently, ensuring security and privacy.
-It elegantly presents itself as a single-line text editor, where each character transforms into an obscured symbol, usually an asterisk ("*") or a dot ("•"), depending on the user agent and operating system.
+The `PasswordField` component allows users to input a password securely.
+It's displayed as a single-line text editor where the entered text is obscured, typically replaced with symbols like asterisks (”*”) or dots (”•”).
+The exact symbol may vary based on the browser and operating system.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples/passwordfield?'